 Both stations are in zone 6, so you can use an Oyster Card or Zone 1-6 Travelcard.

-Kilburn: No Step Free Access - This station has no step free access due to planned maintenance.
-Tickets are being accepted on local buses.
-Call Travel Information on 0343 222 1234 if you need help planning your journey.
+Tottenham Court Road: Part Closed - Central line trains are not serving this station until early December due to planned upgrade work.
+Call our Travel Information Centre on 0343 222 1234 if you need help planning your journey.

 More than 40 bus routes serve Kingston Town Centre including eight night buses and provide a frequent service to all parts of the borough, other parts of Greater London, Surrey and Heathrow Airport.
 The bus network links Kingston to key areas such as Kew, Hampton, Richmond, and Wisley.

 The majority of local buses accept Oyster Cards, which can be purchased and topped up at a number of newsagents across Kingston and at Kingston Train Station.

 Kingston is well served by taxis with Black cab ranks outside Primark on Eden Street, John Lewis on Wood Street, opposite Cass Arts on Eden Street and outside Oceana night club.
 Surbiton and Kingston Stations both have black cab ranks.

 On the busiest evenings, Kingston has three licensed minicab kiosks operating from 11pm.
 Pick up a copy of the Safer Travel at Night leaflet from the Tourist Information for details.

 Top Cars: 020 8546 8888 or 020 8549 8888

 Kingston Town Cars: 020 8546 4040

 Kingston is on Route 4 of the National Cycle Network and is included in Transport for London’s cycle maps 9 &10.